 Statistics available online can verify you could double your turnover by your website, and at a bigger margin.
 Sadly there are many recalcitrant traders, failing to appreciate their opportunity.

-But you have an even bigger advantage, if you did but know it, you know your customers personally.
-If for years, popping into grab their paper, eggs, milk etc has let you known their first names, wife, kids, schools, health etc – the list is massive, getting them to use your online site should hold no fear.
+But you have an even bigger advantage, if you do but know it, you know your customers personally and keep product offerings relevant to them, it is not for your convenience.
+If for years, popping into grab their paper, eggs, milk etc has let you know their first names, wife, kids, schools, health etc – the list is massive, getting them to use your online site should hold no fear.

 Survey respondents also shared how they learned about their local retailer’s online offering.
 The most common way was through in-store signage and word of mouth.
 Forty-three percent of millennials and 31% of Gen X/Baby Boomers learned about ecommerce through signs in-store.
 Word of mouth travelled to 18% of millennial respondents and 19% of Gen X/Baby Boomers.
 Understanding where online customers come from is key to knowing how to expand the online audience.